 - Continuing the Learning Journey

-The following prerequisites are highly recommended for those who intend to take the SAFe Release Train Engineer (RTE) certification exam:
+For those who intend to take the SAFe Release Train Engineer (RTE) certification exam, the following prerequisites are highly recommended:

-- Exam access: Candidates can access the exam within the SAFe Community Platform upon completion of the SAFe 4 Scrum Master course
+- Exam access – Candidates can access the exam within the SAFe Community Platform upon completion of the SAFe 5 Release Train Engineer course.

 Professional Development Units (PDUs) and Scrum Education Units (SEUs)

-- Attendees may be eligible to apply for 20 PDUs toward their continuing education requirements with the Project Management Institute (PMI) for PMP, PgMP, and PMI-ACP certifications
+Attending this course means that you may be eligible to apply for 20 PDUs toward your continuing education requirements with the Project Management Institute (PMI) for PMP, PgMP, and PMI-ACP certifications.

-- Attendees may be eligible to apply for SEUs under category C, toward earning or renewing their CSP through Scrum Alliance
+You may also be eligible to apply for SEUs under category C, toward earning or renewing your CSP through Scrum Alliance.

 - Period 3 days

 - Payment methods:Invoice, iDEAL, CreditCard

 - Philippe Bietenholz - Rating: 9/10